Goodell: More NFL games likely for Germany, possibly soon

 Germany has become the NFL’s top market in Europe and Munich has been buzzing all week about Sunday’s game, headlined by seven-time Super Bowl champion Tom Brady.

-League officials looked to extend beyond the four years, and they would have little trouble finding more partners.
+If league officials look to extend beyond the four years, they would have little trouble finding more partners.
 Besides Munich and Frankfurt, Düsseldorf had reached the short list from eight German cities that initially bid to host games.

 “What the commissioner and we are feeling is the excitement from our teams to play here, especially those clubs that have the international home marketing area rights to Germany,” said Peter O’Reilly, NFL executive vice president of club business and league events.